Loading Golf Stats...

 Matsuyama entered the 2014 season with a lot of expectations, and for the most part, he didn't disappoint.
 Matsuyama is actually one of only a few players over the past decade that have lived-up to early expectations, which can only mean that great things lie ahead.
 The only problem with Matsuyama is his high number from last season.
 He's probably worth the risk in salary cap leagues, but at nearly $3 million he can't be considered a "must-have".
 In draft leagues he should go late in the 2nd or early in the 3rd round.

 Matsuyama shocked the golf world by winning FedEx Cup playoff event a few years back, but it's been all down hill since.
 Upside appears limited.

 More Fantasy News

-Matsuyama closed with a three-under 68 on Sunday at the Northern Trust to finish in a tie for 15th place.
+Matsuyama closed with a four-under 67 on Sunday at the AT&T Byron Nelson to finish 12-under and tied for 23rd.